bridge boston charter school - chamber music institute

 boston center for the arts residency

-Boston Center for the Arts has provided Palaver Strings with a yearlong residency, launching ambitious musical programming on its South End campus throughout the 2017-2018 season.
-This residency will support Palaver Strings' commitment to engaging new and diverse audiences for classical music through performance and community outreach and will focus on the growth of the musician-led orchestra as well as the development of new work.
-Palaver Strings will present two projects that are grounded in new compositions and incorporate theater, spoken word, and visual arts: Seeking Sanctuary, which showcases and celebrates the experiences of Boston immigrants, and Trapped, which delves into issues of confinement and deceit, in partnership with the theater company Strange News.
+The Boston Center for the Arts has provided Palaver Strings with a yearlong residency, launching ambitious musical programming on its South End campus throughout the 2017-2018 season.
+This residency has supported Palaver’s' commitment to engaging new and diverse audiences through performance and community outreach, focusing on the growth of the musician-led orchestra as well as the development of new work.
+Palaver Strings presented two projects centered around new compositions and collaborations, incorporating theater, spoken word, and visual arts.
+In February, Seeking Sanctuary highlighted the experiences of Boston’s immigrant communities.
+Our May program, Trapped, delves into issues of confinement and deceit, in partnership with the theater company Strange News.
 The BCA has provided performance, rehearsal and administrative space through the residency, as well as support and mentorship for production, audience development and administration.
 We are grateful for all the BCA’s support so far and are thrilled to be extending our residency into 2018-2019.

 boston medical center residency

-Palaver Strings will enter our fourth year of working with the Boston Medical Center to strengthen an atmosphere of healing, peace, and community by bringing live classical music to three separate institutions on the BMC campus.
-Members of Palaver Strings will engage with patients, residents, families, doctors, and staff through intimate discussions and performances at Boston Healthcare for the Homeless, Roca Boston, and various units of the medical center.
+Palaver Strings is in its fourth year of working with the Boston Medical Center to strengthen an atmosphere of healing, peace, and community by bringing live classical music to three separate institutions on the BMC campus.
+Every month, Palaver members engage with patients, residents, families, doctors, and staff through intimate discussions and performances at Boston Healthcare for the Homeless, Roca Boston, and various units of the medical center.
 We hope that by performing in spaces that many associate with uncertainty and fear, we will reach people who may be going through difficult times and who can benefit the most from the therapeutic, uplifting, and transformative power of music.

 Life songs project